Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: Introduction

-In recent years, VR applications that integrate haptic technologies have attracted attention.
+Recently, VR applications that integrate haptic technologies have attracted attention.
 Haptic feedback can provide information that cannot be conveyed visually and is an essential modality for humans\cite{Baumgartner2013-ep}.
-The haptic modality is crucial when touching objects or moving, but it also builds a beneficial communication channel during interactions with others\cite{Groten2013-gt, Roche2022-id}.
+The haptic modality is crucial when touching objects or moving; however, it builds a beneficial communication channel during interactions with others\cite{Groten2013-gt, Roche2022-id}.
 In SVEs, haptic interaction provides various benefits to users.
-This means that haptic interactions influence not only physical performance but also the psychological user experience.
+Therefore, haptic interactions influence physical performance as well as the psychological user experience.
 Some studies have found that haptic interactions contribute to users feeling a higher social presence\cite{Sallnas2010-tp,Chellali2011-tf,Beelen2013-be,Fermoselle2020-ta,Giannopoulos2008-bv}.
 Therefore, haptic interaction is indispensable for performing physical tasks in remote collaboration.

+In the course of our research aimed at enabling physical collaborative tasks through remote means, we developed an SVE.
+This work enabled us to determine how essential the effects of avatar representation might be in physical remote collaboration.
+Although numerous studies have reported that displaying avatars in SVEs can enhance both user experience and physical performance, we wondered if this impact persists when haptic interaction is present.
+In particular, in physical remote collaboration, one’s presence is constantly conveyed to others through the haptic modality, raising the question of whether avatar representation remains influential under such circumstances.
+Investigating the influence of avatars is important for designing remote collaborative tasks, as it provides valuable guidance for developers and designers.

-Currently, it is still unclear whether displaying avatars is necessary for physical remote collaboration.
-To our knowledge, no study has investigated the impact of avatar representation on users when there is haptic interaction.
-Does haptic interaction alone provide sufficient social presence, or is the representation of avatars also necessary?
-We found no clues to this question.
+Nevertheless, it remains unclear whether the display of avatars is essential for physical remote collaboration.
+To our knowledge, no study has systematically examined the effect of avatar representation on user experience in the context of haptic interaction.
+Specifically, we inquire: Can haptic interaction alone generate sufficient social presence, or is visual avatar representation also required?
+We found no empirical evidence that directly addresses this question.